ViralTexts/gtr-clusters/clusters/18570623-sn83045462-AParodyParodied.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-trusted to their care.
-One or the other of the firmwill always be
-found at their office, in Point Pleasant, and
-one or the other will regularly be at the Put­
-nam County Courts.
-Pt.
-P1 asant, Dec. t9uty
- YOHN A WARTH,
-AttotheY at Tiaoe,
-EAN AWHA SAL1SES,VA.
-WrLh sive diligent attention to all busl­
-ness entrusted to him in the counties
-of Kanawha, Putnam, Boone and Logan.
-e  ae
-AC BAILEY,
-Attotlo at
- EAYLTE S.,
-na,
-A
-.

-RUNDLE E MURRELL, PROPRIETOEs.
-sTate sovereionty a A oone

-uTtONAtontON

-TERMS.TWO DOLLARS IN ADVAECE.

-VOL.Il
-KAnawha C. .
-VGia, tuy Ay  18?
-o

 Parody Paredied.
 Some fair writer thus retaliates on the par­
 odist whose production we published some